jroesch/thesis/defense/outline.md

 The central issue limiting the optimization of dynamic
     neural network was a focus on runtime based approaches.
-Previous work tries to solve this problem by detecting
+Previous work tries to solve the above problems by detecting
     dynamic cases and using runtime modifications, or recasting the dynamic problem as a static problem in order to avoid needing to ever perform dynamic